 It also diminishes the likelihood of becoming frustrated, because when you learn a new piece of music you will have two ways of learning it in your mind, rather than just one.
 The method also works beautifully when exploring different styles such as Jazz, Folk, Pop, or Improvisation because you can hear how the notes should sound just by ear, but you also understand them and what they mean when they are written down on paper.

-Learning the complete instruction method is a lot of fun and as teachers we love sharing this new technique with our students.
+Learning the Complete Instruction Method at our school in Portland is a lot of fun and as teachers we love sharing this new technique with our students.

 My son and I feel Brian is an instructor who knows how to play, how to teach other people to play, and has patience, wisdom, and prudence to do his job.